sfarrens/make-tutorial/make-part1/readme.md

 which will produces the object files `sphere_trig.o`, `print.o` and `main.o`.

-2. Second, to link these object files to the executable:
+2. Second, link these object files to the executable:

 ```bash
 > g++ -o main main.o print.o sphere_trig.o